Plastic packaging has a smaller carbon footprint compared to alternatives over its lifecycle.

-Plastic packaging is so prolific because it is an efficient use of resources.
-In a report by natural-capital valuation firm TruCost, it was found that if plastic packaging were replaced with alternative materials, then it would come at a net-environmental cost by a function of four.
-In other words, it would take four-times the amount of alternative material to perform the same function as plastic packaging.
+Plastic packaging is an efficient use of resources: In a report by TruCost, it was found that if plastic packaging was replaced with alternative materials, then it would come at a net-environmental cost by a function of four.
+In other words, it would take four-times the amount of alternative material (paper, glass, etc.) to perform the same function as plastic packaging.

 Dordan offers post-industrial recycled plastic packaging.
 Post industrial means that the plastic comes from industrial and manufacturing operations.
 All of Dordan's plastic scrap is ground on-site and returned to our material suppliers, which re-extrude the flake into post-industrial plastic sheet that Dordan purchases and thermoforms.
 This is a closed loop plastics recycling system.